STRIDES/NIHCloudLabAzure/docs/extramural_login.md

 8. Select 'Next' to move forward to the multifactor authentication.
    ![accept terms](/docs/images/AZ_gm_14.png)

 9. Now authenticate using Microsoft Authenticator.
-Follow the steps for setting up Microsoft Authenicator app on your phone [here](/docs/microsoft_authenticator.md).
+If do not yet have Microsoft Authenticator on your phone, visit [Microsoft's Documentation](https://support.microsoft.com/en-us/account-billing/download-and-install-the-microsoft-authenticator-app-351498fc-850a-45da-b7b6-27e523b8702a) or our [Microsoft Authenticator Guide](/docs/microsoft_authenticator.md).

   ![authenticate](/docs/images/AZ_gm_15.png)